IIIF/api/source/presentation/4.0/model.md

 > `"type": "AnnotationCollection"`

-Annotation Collections allow Annotations to collected together into ordered groups.
+Annotation Collections allow Annotations to be collected together into ordered groups.
 For example, all of the English translation Annotations of a medieval French document could be kept separate from the transcription or an edition in modern French, or the director's commentary on a film can be separated from the script.

 Annotation Collections _MUST_ have an HTTP(S) URI.
 The JSON-LD description _SHOULD_ be returned if the URI is dereferenced.